Battle of Mons: Legacy

+Myths and propaganda

-The Battle of Mons has attained an almost mythic status.
-In British historical writing, it has a reputation as an unlikely victory against overwhelming odds, similar to the English victory at the Battle of Agincourt.
-Mons gained two myths, the first being the a miraculous tale that the Angels of Mons—angelic warriors sometimes described as phantom longbowmen from Agincourt—had saved the British Army by halting the German troops.
+The Battle of Mons has been much mythologised in British historical writing.
+The battle has a reputation as an unlikely victory against overwhelming odds, similar to the English victory at the Battle of Agincourt.
+Mons gained two myths, the first being the miraculous tale that the Angels of Mons—angelic warriors sometimes described as phantom longbowmen from Agincourt—had saved the British Army by halting the German troops.
 The second one was the Hound of Mons, which alleged a German scientist engineered a hellhound to be unleashed on British soldiers at night.